or-dvir/EasySettings/README.md

     implementation 'com.github.or-dvir.EasySettings:easysettings-basic:[latest release]'

-For the dialogs module, also add this:
+For the dialogs module, **which depends on the basic module**, also add this:

     implementation 'com.github.or-dvir.EasySettings:easysettings-dialogs:[latest release]'